 Guppies Will Stress More

-The stress can also be a triggering factor for aggression and fights within the tank mates.
+Stress can also be a triggering factor for aggression and fights among tank mates.

 Guppies and cold water is a recipe for diseases.
 Colder temperatures expose them to several health complications and aggravate the existing ones by manifolds.